-- The crossover with (the space-based) Starman was basically a wrap-up for his canceled series (in the Anthology series Adventure Comics) — and it featured Mongul too.
-In fact, given it was drawn by Jim Starlin, it could be considered a homage to Starlin's work on Marvel Comic's Captain Marvel.)
+- Fully Absorbed Finale: The crossover with the Prince Gavyn Starman was basically a wrap-up for his canceled series (in the anthology series Adventure Comics) — and it featured Mongul too.
+In fact, given it was drawn by Jim Starlin, it could be considered an homage to Starlin's work on Marvel Comics' Captain Marvel.)

-- Plot Tailored to the Party: Given how powerful Superman is (specially Pre-Crisis), some of the stories had to get very creative to justify his needing other heroes' help or being able to fight him.
+- Plot Tailored to the Party: Given how powerful Superman is, especially Pre-Crisis, some stories had to get creative to justify the other heroes' participation or ability to fend for themselves against the Man of Steel.

 - Standalone Episode: The original series did not have much continuity between issues.
 Of course, comics were different back then, and the Story Arc and Decompressed Comics were much rarer.
 There were exceptions, though, such as a three-issue story that introduced Mongul and Warworld (co-starring Martian Manhunter, Supergirl, and The Spectre); a two-part story involving Superman's Secret-Keeper Pete Ross, the Legion of Super-Heroes, and...
 Superboy? (the original one, back when he was Clark's past self in the future); a two-parter where Mxyzptlk and Mr. Mind teamed up to torment Superman and Captain Marvel; and the Origin Story of Superboy-Prime and how he gained his powers and met Superman.